wp-plugins/iq-block-country/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added a button to download the new GeoIP database.

 = 1.0.3 =
 * FAQ updated
 * Try to make sure this plugin is loaded first to avoid "headers already sent" trouble.